-CareFlight operates a fleet of turbo-prop air ambulances to transport patients between clinics and hospitals and from accident scenes.
+CareFlight operates a fleet of turbo-prop air ambulances to transport patients between hospitals and clinics and from accident scenes.

 The CareFlight planes are a welcome sight to people living in remote locations who would not otherwise be able to access appropriate medical care.
 They also bring support to remote area health professionals who provide primary health care through community clinics.